 Termales de San Juan, Colombia

 Termales de San Juan, Colombia.

-Is there an entry fee at Termales de San Juan, Colombia?
+Is bathing permitted at Termales de San Juan?

-Do I need to reserve Termales de San Juan, Colombia ahead of time?
+Do I need a guide to visit Termales de San Juan?

+Termales de San Juan, Colombia